 Conflicts of Interest Policy

-1 A "key employee" is any person who is in a position to exercise substantial influence over the affairs of the corporation, as defined in 26 U.S.C. § 4958(f)(1)(A) and 26 C.F.R. § 53.4958-3(c)-(e).
+Key Employee means any person who is in a position to exercise substantial influence over the affairs of the corporation, as defined in 26 U.S.C. § 4958(f)(1)(A) and 26 C.F.R. § 53.4958-3(c)-(e).

 Each Covered Individual shall endeavor to avoid, to the best of his or her ability, any situation which may result in a compromise of his or her duty to Good Days personally, because of a duality or conflict of interest with any other organization with which the Covered Individual may be involved; and each Covered Individual shall endeavor to avoid even the appearance of a conflict of interest which may have an adverse effect on Good Days.

 The Board recognizes that conflicts of interest are not uncommon, and that not all conflicts of interest are necessarily harmful to Good Days.
 However, the Board requires full disclosure of all actual and potential conflicts of interest.
-All material facts concerning any situation which might be viewed as a conflict shall be disclosed to the Board of Directors by the Covered Individual.
+All material facts concerning any situation which might be viewed as a conflict shall be disclosed to the Board by the Covered Individual.

-For purposes of this policy, a conflict of interest exists whenever, in the judgment of the Board, the personal, business or other interest or concern of any Covered Individual may be seen as opposed to or in competition with the best interests of Good Days, including without limitation when:
+For purposes of this policy, a conflict of interest exists whenever, in the judgment of the Board, the personal, business, or other interest or concern of any Covered Individual may be seen as opposed to or in competition with the best interests of Good Days, including without limitation when:

-2. The outside interests or activities (such as a Covered Interest) of a Covered Individual interferes or competes with Good Days’ interests;
+b) The outside interests or activities (such as a Covered Interest) of a Covered Individual interferes or competes with Good Days’ interests;

-3. The stake of a Covered Individual in a transaction or arrangement is such that it reduces the likelihood that such person’s influence can be exercised impartially in the best interests of Good Days;
+c) The stake of a Covered Individual in a transaction or arrangement is such that it reduces the likelihood that such person’s influence can be exercised impartially in the best interests of Good Days;

-4. A Covered Individual has divided loyalties; and/or
+d) A Covered Individual has divided loyalties;

-5. An Excess Benefit Transactions would occur.
+e) An Excess Benefit Transactions would occur; and/or

-For purposes of this Policy
+For purposes of this Policy:

-3. No presumption of guilt is created by the mere existence of a relationship on the part of a Covered Individual with any outside entities; nevertheless, if a Covered Individual has the ability to influence such outside entity with respect to transactions involving purchases, contracts, leases or other transactions or business, such Covered Individual must disclose such potential conflicts of interest to the Corporation’s human resources department;
+b) No presumption of guilt is created by the mere existence of a relationship on the part of a Covered Individual with any outside entities; nevertheless, if a Covered Individual has the ability to influence such outside entity with respect to transactions involving purchases, contracts, leases or other transactions or business, such Covered Individual must disclose such potential conflicts of interest to the Corporation’s human resources department;

 Conflicts tend to occur:

-1. When a Covered Individual (or a relative, business partner, or organization with which any such person has a formal relationship) has a financial interest in a decision of the Board or any action by Good Days; and
+a) When a Covered Individual (or a relative, business partner, or organization with which any such person has a formal relationship) has a financial interest in a decision of the Board or any action by Good Days; and

 Covered Individuals are encouraged to err on the side of disclosure and to report any set of circumstances that may appear to pose a conflict of interest, even if there is uncertainty as to whether such circumstances should be disclosed.